Make a programming project related to the life cycle of a software application, emphasizing the implementation step.

 There will be an overview of the typical toolchain to develop software: version control (git), testing integration (junit)

-Implementation principles and design.Students will fully implement the domain model and the basic algorithmic kernel for the project, provide test suites for the implemented part and provide a preliminary design of the displays configuring the application interface.
+Implementation principles and design.Students will fully implement the domain model and the basic algorithmic kernel for the project and provide test suites for the implemented part.
 Objectives:8123645 Week:

 Second delivery of the project

 Final project delivery.
-The documentation should include the diagram of classes (UML), full implementation of the project and the test suites as appropriate, and the user manual.
+The documentation should include the full implementation of the project and the test suites as appropriate, and the user manual.
 Each group will also give a presentation of their project.
 Objectives:81236745 Week: